 Q. Can I take any MLIS classes after I have graduated?

 A. Yes.
-See our Post-Master's Certificate Program.
-If you do not want one of these Certificates, you have several other options outside of our program which you might want to explore:
+See our i.School Open Classes program and Post-Master's Certificate program.
+In addition, you have several other options outside of our school that you might want to explore:

 Q. How do I get an SJSU email account?